aws-samples/aws-virtual-participant-framework-for-rtc/virtual-participant-orchestrator-for-zoom-meeting/src/README.md

 	setx /M PATH "%PATH%;C:\amazon-kinesis-video-streams-producer-sdk-cpp\open-source\local\bin;C:\amazon-kinesis-video-streams-producer-sdk-cpp\open-source\local\lib"
 	```

-> NOTE: You may need to edit the first lines of `build_kvs_windows.bat` based on the version of Visual Studio 2019 you have installed.
+> NOTE: You may need to edit the first lines of `build_kvs_windows.bat` based on the version of Visual Studio Community (, Professional or Enterprise) 2019 (or 2022) you have installed.

 ### Install dependencies with vcpkg